jorgebucaran/colorette/README.md

 )
 ```

-In _Clor_ you concatenate or use each style property as a function:
+In _Clor_ you can concatenate and use any style property as a function

 ```js
 console.log(String(